Against Me!: 2018–2020: Seward's return and 2 Nights / 4 Records / 48 Songs tour

 Against Me! played their final show with bassist Inge Johansson in May 2018.
 The following month, the band played an unannounced show at Trumbullplex in Detroit, MI.
 The show was notable for being the first show with Andrew Seward playing bass since 2013, although no songs were played from Shape Shift with Me.
 Grace officially announced in July 2018 via Instagram that after performing these shows, Seward had rejoined the band.

 In October 2018, the band played two shows on the eve of their South American tour: one with As the Eternal Cowboy played front to back, and the other with New Wave.

 Laura Jane Grace announced in July 2018 that the band she had performed previous solo tours with since 2016, the Devouring Mothers, had recently completed a record together.
 Bought to Rot was released on Bloodshot Records on November 9, 2018.
 The band's members since its inception have been Grace and Willard from Against Me!, as well as long-time producer and collaborator Marc Hudson.
 The album is said to be heavily influenced by the works of Rowland S. Howard and Tom Petty, and includes collaborations with other artists.

-Grace confirmed that Against Me! is still continuing as a band, as a clean slate, and that an eighth Against Me! record is still planned for eventual release, but that it may be shelved and/or re-recorded following Seward's replacement of Johansson as bassist.
+Grace later confirmed that Against Me! was still continuing as a band, with a "clean slate", and that an eighth Against Me! record was still planned for eventual release.
+However, she also noted that it could be either shelved or re-recorded, following Seward's replacement of Johansson as bassist.

 The band recorded a cover of The Jim Carroll Band's "People Who Died" for a 2018 compilation album (Songs That Saved My Life) in aid of mental health charities.
-The track is the first recording with Seward back as bassist since the 2011 single "Russian Spies / Occult Enemies", and Grace used the announcement to further confirm that the band intend to record an eighth studio album together.
+The track was the first recording with Seward back as bassist since their 2011 single "Russian Spies / Occult Enemies", and Grace used the announcement to further confirm that the band intend to record an eighth studio album together.
 The band began work on their eighth studio album in February 2019.

 In May 2019, the band announced their "2 Nights / 4 Records / 48 Songs" tour.
 On this North American run, the band performed two shows in each city: The first dedicated to Searching for a Former Clarity and New Wave, the second dedicated to White Crosses and Transgender Dysphoria Blues.
 Support for the shows came from Chuck Ragan, Toy Guitar, Dilly Dally, Chris Cresswell, and Cursive.

-The band has been on hiatus since 2020 due to the COVID-19 pandemic however Laura has been releasing solo material and touring.

-In August 2022, Laura confirmed on her Patreon that Against Me! were currently in a hiatus and unsure of when they'd play together again.
+The band played its final show to date on March 12, 2020 at the Port City Music Hall – in turn, becoming the final band to ever perform there, due to the venue's closure later that year on account of the COVID-19 pandemic.